 Pay periods begin on August 16 for the fall term and on January 1 for the spring term.
 All assistants should be on campus and have their appointment processing done by these dates.
 Arriving late or not finishing processing by these dates will result in late paychecks and/or paychecks for less than a complete month for the first pay period.
 All graduate assistants are paid on the 16th day of each month via direct deposit.
 If the 16th falls on a weekend, pay is deposited on the preceding Friday.
 Fall appointments are from 8/16 to 12/31.
 Spring appointments are from 1/1 to 5/15, and summer appointments are from 5/16 to 7/15.
-Once again, regular graduate assistants are paid by direct deposit, the only way to view your earnings statement is by using the NESSIE system, https://nessie.uihr.uillinois.edu/cf/index.cfm.
+Once again, regular graduate assistants are 11-month appointments and are not paid in the month of August.
+As all assistants are paid by direct deposit, the only way to view your earnings statement is by using the NESSIE system, https://nessie.uihr.uillinois.edu/cf/index.cfm.